David Cameron resigns from UK Parliament

 "I now look forward to a life outside of Westminster, but hope to continue to play a part in public service and to make a real and useful contribution to the country I love."

-Cameron, 49, became Conservative leader in 2005 and Prime minister in 2010.
+Cameron, 49, became Conservative leader in 2005 and Prime Minister in 2010.

-He revealed that he spoke with his successor before making the decision public.
+He said he had conferred with his successor before making his decision public.

 "I spoke to Theresa May and she was very understanding about this decision," Cameron told ITV.